bib0x/ksearch/README.md

 ## Environment variables

-- `KSEARCH_PATH` paths for where to find JSON cheatsheets
+- `KSEARCH_PATH` paths for where to find JSON files
 - `KSEARCH_COLORED` if defined (whatever the value) it will activate colored output

 ## Example